Fundrise Review 2023: Passive Income via Real Estate

 Fundrise is a Washington D.C.-based real estate crowdfunding company enabling non-accredited investors to invest in high-quality real estate from their computer or smartphone.
-Investors can earn 8%+ yields via one of the most passive income streams I’ve come across.
-After three years of investing on the platform, this is my Fundrise review.
+Investors can earn nice yields via one of the most passive income streams I’ve come across.
+After four years of investing on the platform, this is my Fundrise review.

 When investing with Fundrise, your money goes into medium-sized real estate investments, typically apartment complexes, commercial properties, construction loans, and acquisition loans.